digitaltrails/vdu_controls/README.md

 See the context-menu or the  [man page](https://htmlpreview.github.io/?https://raw.githubusercontent.com/digitaltrails/vdu_controls/master/docs/_build/man/vdu_controls.1.html) for details.

-VDU controls and optimisations can be specified in the global or VDU-specific config-files.
+VDU controls and optimizations can be specified in the global or VDU-specific config-files.

 Bugs and Suggestions
 --------------------